Leptogenesis in the littlest inverse seesaw model: Leptogenesis assisted by renormalization group evolution

 Here $ \alpha^{}_W \equiv g^2_W/(4\pi)$ denotes the weak fine-structure constant, $s^2_W= \sin^2 \theta^{}_W$ with $\theta^{}_W$ being the Weinberg angle, $M^{}_W$ the $W$-boson mass, $m^{}_{l^{}_\alpha}$ and $\Gamma^{}_{l^{}_{\alpha}}$ the mass and total decay width of the decaying charged lepton $l^{}_\alpha$.
 Finally, one has the matrix $K=\left(K^{}_{L},K^{}_{H}\right)$ with

 where $M_{NS}^{\prime}$ is the sterile-neutrino mass matrix after taking account of the RGE effects.

 Now we investigate the consequences of the LIS model with respect to the $\mu \to e \gamma $ process under the constraints of successful leptogenesis.
 In Figure~\ref{fig2}, we have shown the allowed values of ${\rm BR}(\mu \to e \gamma)$ as functions of $M_0$.
 With the same parameter settings as in section~3.1, these results are obtained within the parameter space that allows for a successful reproduction of the observed baryon asymmetry of the Universe.
-It turns out that, for the parameter space consistent with the observed value of $Y^{}_{\rm B}$, the allowed values of ${\rm BR}(\mu \to e \gamma)$ can be just below the current upper bound by about one order of magnitude, placing this decay channel within the reach of foreseeable high-sensitivity cLFV experiments.
+It turns out that, for the parameter space consistent with the observed value of $Y_{\rm B}$, the allowed values of ${\rm BR}(\mu \to e \gamma)$ can lie just below the current upper bound, placing this decay channel within the reach of upcoming high-sensitivity cLFV experiments such as MEG II, which is expected to improve the sensitivity to ${\rm BR}(\mu \to e \gamma)$ down to about $6 \times 10^{-14}$ \cite{MEGII:2018kmf}.
+Other planned experiments, such as Mu3e \cite{Mu3e:2020gyw} ($\mu \to 3e$) and Mu2e/COMET \cite{Mu2e:2014fns, COMET:2009qeh} ($\mu$--$e$ conversion), may also probe relevant regions of the parameter space through complementary cLFV channels.